 So is it safe to travel in Venezuela right now?
 No, it is not, but there are ways to dramatically reduce the risks and that’s what I will try to explain here.

-But at the end of the day it’s a bit like anywhere else, it’s you and your luck.
-If you don’t meet any bad guy, nothing happens.
+But at the end of the day, it’s a bit like anywhere else, it’s you and your luck.
+If you don’t meet any bad guys, nothing happens.
 But if you come across one…

-The big difference is that in Venezuela the institutions are now worthless.
+The big difference is that in Venezuela the institutions are basically worthless.
 This is mainly a lawless country.
 You cannot rely on anything or anyone.
-As a result, if you were to meet the wrong person and get robbed / beaten up or whatever, going to the police would be useless for example.
+As a result, if you were to meet the wrong person and get robbed/beaten up or whatever, going to the police would be useless for example.
 There will be no institution to protect you.

 Basically the situation seems to be like this:

 I have been told that the government in place is involved in large-scale drug trafficking.